jonahx/tny-url/README.md

 The application has two parts: an API and a client frontend which uses that API.
 They are separate sinatra apps, both automatically deployed to appropriate urls via `Rack::URLMap` inside `config.ru`:

+I should note that the frontend UX is not what I'd do if there were a "real" URL shortener -- I've done enough usability testing to know a substantial number of people would be confused.
+But I thought I'd have a bit of fun with it.

 ```ruby
 run Rack::URLMap.new(